Naozumi/cs-updater/README.md

   * Intention is to use [WPFLocalizationExtension](https://github.com/SeriousM/WPFLocalizationExtension)
   * UI is currently in UK English
 * Better directory management
 * Improve error handeling
+  * Add ability to export logs for sharing to devs

 Under Consideration
 -----